Directed by: The Mo Brothers || Produced by: Yoshinori Chiba, Shinjiro Nishimura, Takuji Ushiyama, Kimo Stamboel, Timo Tjahjanto

 If you have the stomach to handle gruesome, bloody films yet maintain the maturity to avoid torture-porn fests like the Saw series (2004-2010) or Eli Roth’s Hostel movies (2007, 2011), the unimaginatively titled Killers may provide a bizarre sort of catharsis for those who, like me, were completely baffled by the brief but punctuated metamorphosis of the horror genre into sado-masochistic gore-fests.
 Like the very subgenres its commentating on and partially lampooning (e.i. gore-porn, serial-killer dramas), Killers is a weird, bloody experience, but unlike films such as Saw or most narratives centered around mass-murderers, there’s a point to all its gruesome, extreme violence and it never attempts to glorify its morally decrepit subjects.

-Killers is a Japanese-Indonesian co-production and the latest from Gareth and Maya Barrack-Evans’ Merantau Pictures.
-As such, many actors from The Raid films (2011, 2014) return to reprise most of the entire cast for this film, including the two principle characters Bayu Adita (Oka Antara, aka “Eka” from Berandal) and Nomura Shuhei (Kazuki Kitamura), a struggling Indonesian freelance journalist and a sociopathic Japanese serial-killer, respectively.
+Killers is a Japanese-Indonesian co-production and the latest from Gareth Evans and Maya Barrack-Evans’ Merantau Pictures.
+As such, many actors from The Raid films (2011, 2014) return to reprise most of the cast for this film, including the two principal characters Bayu Adita (Oka Antara, aka “Eka” from Berandal) and Nomura Shuhei (Kazuki Kitamura), a struggling Indonesian freelance journalist and a sociopathic Japanese serial-killer, respectively.

 Killers is a brilliant rumination on humanity’s inclination to and fascination with violence.
 All humans are interested in violence to some to degree whether we admit it or not, and Killers, like David Cronenburg’s A History of Violence (2005) and Mary Harron’s American Psycho (2000) before it, holds an uncomfortable magnifying glass up to that fascination.
 The result is an unsettling but also intelligent and artistic examination of why people are attracted to (or repulsed by) the act of inflicting pain upon others.